 Fly into Fairbanks Alaska and overnight at the Alpine lodge.
 The next morning, you will take a shuttle to Wrights Air Service for a flight to Anaktuvuk Pass where the Outfitter will pick you up in his Super Cub with tundra tires and fly you to camp.

 Lodging and Food

 The Brooks Range in Alaska… a huge expanse of tundra where herds of over a half-million caribou practice their annual migration.”

 The main camp has power and hot running water, but hunts are usually from spike camps so every hunter has the best chance of success.
 Spike camps consist of 4-6 man tents with cots and sleeping pads.
 Meals are either freeze dried or home cooked meals depending on the circumstances.

-Gear Used by the Outfitter on this Caribou Hunt
+Gear Used by the Outfitter for Caribou Hunting

 This Outfitter uses modern, dependable, well maintained gear.
 By operating all of their own planes, jet boats, and snow machines,they take full control over every variable that might present itself.